mshahidshakeel/F20-53-D-ScAT/WebUI/README.md

 ## Build

-Run 'npm install` to install required node_modules.
+Run `npm install` to install required node_modules.

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.